AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

 You can sort the scenario execution history.

-1. Open the full-page history for a scenario as described in [View scenario execution history on the History tab](#view-scenario-execution-history-on-the-history-tab) in this article.
+1. Open the full-page history for a scenario as described in [[!UICONTROL View scenario execution history] on the [!UICONTROL History] tab](#view-scenario-execution-history-on-the-history-tab) in this article.
-1. Click the Sort icon in the header of the column you want to filter by.
+1. Click the [!UICONTROL Sort] icon in the header of the column you want to filter by.
-1. Optional: To reverse the order of the sort, click the Sort icon again.
+1. Optional: To reverse the order of the sort, click the [!UICONTROL Sort] icon again.

 ## Search all executions of a scenario